 Do you ever wonder whether or not you should give your child's teacher a gift?
 After all, you know how hard teachers work, and you want to show your appreciation.
 Whether it's for a special occasion, a holiday, or just because you appreciate all the hard work and dedication, there are certain things you should keep in mind when making this decision.

 It’s always a good idea to put some extra thought into teacher gifts.
 Make sure they are appropriate and something the recipient will enjoy.
 This may be something the teacher can use in the classroom, take home to enjoy, or an item to put on display.
-Most teachers have fond memories of their experiences, and memorabilia type gifts hold a special place in their hearts.
+Most teachers have fond memories of their experiences in the classroom, and memorabilia type gifts hold a special place in their hearts.

 One way to keep the gift appropriate is to get all the students to participate in one present.
 You’ll have the checks and balances, and no one will feel as though you are trying to bribe the teacher.

 As holidays and other special occasions occur throughout the year, talk to your child about what he or she thinks the teacher would like.
 Ask if the teacher has mentioned any special interests, hobbies, sports, or favorite pets.

 Here are some ideas for special occasions:

 - Thanksgiving – Although this isn’t a typical gift-giving occasion, you can show your gratitude and appreciation to the teacher by giving a Thanksgiving present before school lets out for the holiday.
 Some things you might want to give include a pretty handmade centerpiece, homemade treats (if that doesn’t break a school policy), or a picture of the class in a Thanksgiving-themed frame.